wyzhao23/wyzhao23.github.io/_posts/2023-08-16-weakly-pir.md

     </div>
 </div>

-## Weakly Private Information Retrieval
+## Heterogeneous Weakly Private Information Retrieval

 Private information retrieval (PIR) systems were motivated by the necessity to safeguard user privacy during information retrieval.
 In the standard PIR framework, a user wishes to retrieve a desired message